stefanspringer1/SwiftXML/README.md

 The library reads XML from a source into an XML document instance, and provides methods to transform (or manipulate) the document, and others to write the document to a file.

 The library should be efficient and applications that use it should be very intelligible.

+### Limitations of the XML input

+- The encoding of the source must be UTF-8 (ASCII is considered as a subset of it).
+The parser checks for correct UTF-8 encoding and also checks (according to the data available to the currently used Swift implementation) if a found codepoint is a valid Unicode codepoint.
+- The annotations of namespace prefixes via `xmlns:...` attributes should only be at the root element.

 ### Manipulation of an XML document